cyb0rg71/Bug-Hunting-Cheatsheet/Web Cache Poisoning.md

 **Step**
 ```
   1. Add a cache buster parameter ?cb=1 in the request.
-  2. Add X-forwarded-For header in request.
+  2. Add X-forwarded-Host header in request.
   3. Add a arbitrary domain (example.com) and send the request.
   4. If the example.com reflected in response page, we can now place our malicious link in it.
 ```